ballerina-platform/module-ballerinax-mysql/README.md

     * Installing docker on Linux,

+      Note:
-      Note:<br>    These commands retrieve content from get.docker.com web in a quiet output-document mode and install.Then we need to stop docker service as it needs to restart docker in daemon mode.
+      These commands retrieve content from get.docker.com web in a quiet output-document mode and install.Then we need to stop docker service as it needs to restart docker in daemon mode.
 After that, we need to export docker daemon host.

            wget -qO- https://get.docker.com/ | sh
            sudo service dockerd stop